 Born and bred in Tasmania, Tino’s lifelong interest in plants and gardening stems from growing up on his family’s small vineyard and olive grove.
 He studied landscape design at the Royal Melbourne Institute of Technology and has an Associate Diploma in Horticulture.
 As well as being a presenter on Gardening Australia TV, Tino teaches gardening skills to both adults and children, is part of the The Stephanie Alexander Kitchen Garden Program and patron of the Tasmanian Weed Society.

-Amanda is the Operations and Communications Manager at Plants Management Australia (PMA).
-Her career has taken her on a journey through science, education and communication.
-Living in a busy male dominated household – chasing around 2 young boys, one friendly black labrador, a cheeky ginger cat and her husband, it’s no wonder she finds solace in the quiet beauty of new plants!
-Amanda writes regularly for a variety of horticultural publications and coordinates PMA’s marketing department.
-She is passionate about raising the profile of plant breeders and spreading the message that “all life depends on plants”.
+Amanda’s career has taken her on a remarkable journey through science, education, international business and communication.
+Living in a busy male dominated household – chasing around 2 noisy boys, one friendly golden retriever, a cheeky ginger cat and her husband, it’s no wonder she finds solace in the quiet beauty of plants!
+Amanda writes regularly for a variety of publications and is passionate about all things happening on the little island at the edge of the world.

 Dr. Catriona McLeod is a writer, environmental & cultural consultant, horticulturist and designer based in Tasmania.
 Catriona worked as a horticulturalist in plant nurseries, while studying architecture and landscape architecture in Brisbane.
 After travelling, and working as a designer and horticultural consultant, she completed a PhD in green design.
 Until 2012 she taught design principles, landscape architecture, ecology, design theory, horticulture and sustainable practices at the University of Tasmania.
 She is a passionate advocate of wild places and the preservation of threatened environments and species and is, of course, an avid and always-learning gardener.